LearnInstrumentsStrings

 A lot of music players have distinct names that are agreed upon within the musical community, such as guitarist, pianist, drummer, saxophonist, etc.

-Despite that, it seems that the music community has failed to settle on a specific word to call a musician who plays the viola.
+Despite this, it seems that the music community has failed to settle on a specific word to call a musician who plays the viola.

 On the other hand, the largest viola caipira ensemble was achieved in October 2017 by a Brazilian group, which included 661 viola players.